In this lab you will learn to use spot ID characters and dichotomous keys for identifying specimens in the major orders of insects.

 Go through all the insects you have collected and sort them into orders based on spot ID characters.

 Use the dichotomous key in How to Know the Insects for any specimens you cannot spot ID.
+A Flowchart for the Insect Orders may also help you narrow down the possibilities and save you some time going through the keys.

 You can also get help with identification by posting a photo or description to the “What’s This” discussion board or bringing the specimen to my office.
 Either way, be sure to note when and where the insect was collected -- that often helps narrow down the possibilities.